 You can import visitors in CSV file format.
 The child's first name, last name and date of birth are required fields.
 The date of birth is required so that the system can determine which groups they should be assigned to when they are checked in.
 Make sure that the first row in your CSV file is the header row that contains the field names of each column in your data - this is what ChurchSuite will use to map the data in your file to the fields in ChurchSuite.

 Working within the Attendance > Visitors section of the Children module click Import visitors.

-Scrolling down the Import visitors page you'll find useful information about how to prepare your file in the correct format ready to import.
-There's also the option to Download example file to use as a starting point for your own data.
+Scrolling down the Import visitors page you'll find useful information about how to prepare your file in the correct format and ready to import.
+There's also the option to Download example file to use as a starting point for your data.

 Having prepared your CSV file, select Choose file, navigate to the CSV file and select it.
 Next, click Upload CSV File.

 The CSV file data is uploaded (it's not imported at this stage).
 You can now preview the first 5 records in the file.
 Note the CSV Header column - this can be useful when selecting the field that ChurchSuite should Import As.
 Make any changes necessary, noting that any fields with a yellow exclamation mark will not be imported - probably because ChurchSuite doesn't recognise the CSV Header in your CSV file - this is fixed by selecting the correct field from the Import As drop-down list or selecting --Do not import--.
 Once you are happy to proceed, click Import All Records to complete the process.